 The websites www.dynseo.com, and www.stimart.com are hosted by OVH, located at 2 rue Kellermann – 59100 Roubaix – France.

 All DYNSEO mobile applications have a free trial period.
 Once this trial period is over, the user must subscribe to the program to continue its use.

 These terms and conditions of use may be changed at any time.
 DYNSEO therefore invites users to consult them regularly to be informed of any changes.

-The user acknowledges having read these Terms and Conditions Use and undertakes to respect them.
+The user, hereinafter referred to as the “institution”, acknowledges having read these Terms and Conditions of Use and agrees to abide by them.

 The user of the Program acknowledges having verified that the computer configuration he uses contains no viruses and is in perfect condition.